SUSTAINABILITY AND OUR HERITAGE WILLOW

 A major aim of our company, is to see more land in the UK being used for sustainable willow cultivation.
 2016 – 2017 has seen three English Willow plots planted on the Weald Ridge and in the Sussex lowlands.

 Our plots holds some 13 different heritage willow varieties, carefully selected and sourced from the “National Willows Collection” in Hertfordshire.
-We aim to supply all of our own willow for coffin making, grown in the local Sussex area.
+We aim to supply all of our own willow for coffin making, grown organically in Sussex.

 Natural and Ecological